videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-audio-track.md

 :::note

-Make sure to call `muteMic()` befor you create a new track as it may lead to unexpected behaviour.
+Make sure to call `muteMic()` before you create a new track as it may lead to unexpected behavior.

 :::